FedML-AI/FedIoT/experiments/distributed/README.md

 False Positive Rate: 0.427746

 ##Apr 22's update on Federated Learning: training using the 9 separated datasets with 50% data:
+Each client shares the same threshold value computed by central server.

 (1) Mean Result: